Hexadigital/hexamedia/content/pages/banned-requests.md

 ### General

-Any game containing NSFW content.
+Any game containing NSFW (explicit) content.

+Any game that centers around sport management or sports, with a few exceptions. (ask first)

 Any game that is multiplayer only.

 Any game that is only available for phones. (such as Android or iOS exclusives)

+Any game that is only available for VR.

 ### Series

+Borderlands

 Elf Bowling